Contents

 • What if I press the button by accident?

-• There is a grace period where the call can be canceled, but if not done in time, don’t worry.
+• There is a grace period where the call can be cancelled, but if not done in time, don’t worry.
 Our response centre associate can easily disconnect the call.

 • What if it’s out of range when I need help?